grinnell-cs/csc151-images/_mps/fractals.md

 prior characteristics will get an R.

 ```
-[ ] Passes all of the two-star autograder tests.
+[ ] Passes all of the "M" autograder tests.
 [ ] Used the starter code.
 (Identifiable by the section separators
     and such.)
 [ ] Code is well-formatted with appropriate names and indentation.